RensselaerMotorsport/VehicleControlUnit/README.md

     ```
 5. A folder titled VehicleControlUnit should appear in your workspace.
 6. Open STM32 Cube IDE.
 Select `C:\Users\yourusername\STM32CubeIDE\workspace_x.xx.x` as the launch directory.
 7. Connect STM32 board to computer.
-Flash firmware  by running the project in debug mode. ** have to test this agai
+Flash firmware by running the project in debug mode.
+TO DO: Test with board

 ### Developing Tips on the IDE
 #### File Creation / Duplication